-Your healthcare team has discussed the following subject with you: rectal budesonide.
-The brand name is Uceris.
+Your healthcare team has discussed the following subject with you: oral budesonide.
+Brand names include Entocort and Uceris.
 Here is some additional information.
 Let us know if you have any questions regarding this information.

 How it works: This medication belongs to a class of drugs called corticosteroids.
 These powerful and fast-acting medications help reduce irritation and swelling (inflammation) in the intestines.
 Budesonide is a type of steroid that is targeted to the intestine.
-The liver breaks it down before it affects the rest of the body, so it usually has fewer side effects than other corticosteroids - especially if used short-term.
+The liver breaks it down before it affects the rest of the body, so it usually has fewer side effects than other corticosteroids.

-How it is taken: This medication is a foam that is taken rectally.
+How it is taken: This medication is given as a pill.
 You should notice an improvement of symptoms within days of starting this medication.
 While steroids can be used for weeks or months, they should only be used for short periods of time because of their side effects.
-Steroids can be used to get you well in the short term, but should never be a long term maintenance medication.
+Steroids can be used to get you well in the short term, but should never be a long term maintenance medication